Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

-In this section, we present an ablation study to analyze the sensitivity of our proposed methods, CFPT and TabAutoDrift, to their respective training hyperparameters.
-For the CFPT method, we specifically investigate how the number of initial training epochs and subsequent re-training epochs influences the final utility function, while the rest of the hyperparameters are set to default.
-Concurrently, for the TabAutoDrift detector, we evaluate the effect of varying its number of training epochs, while the architecture remain as proposed by the original authors.
+In this section, we present an ablation study to analyze the sensitivity of our proposed detectors, \textit{CFPT} and \textit{TabAutoDrift}, to their respective training hyperparameters.
+For the \textit{CFPT} method, we specifically investigate how the number of initial training rounds and subsequent re-training rounds influences the final utility function, while the rest of the hyperparameters are set to default.
+Concurrently, for the \textit{TabAutoDrift} detector, we evaluate the effect of varying its number of training epochs, while the architecture remain as proposed by the original authors.
 The primary goal of this analysis is to understand the performance trade-offs associated with these parameters and to offer empirical guidance for their optimal configuration.
-Ablation was conducted on a \textit{fingerprinting} dataset, since as per Section~\ref{sec:methodology}A it has significantly higher number of samples compared to the \textit{links} dataset.
+The ablation study was conducted on a \textit{fingerprinting} dataset, since as per Section~\ref{sec:methodology}-A it has significantly higher number of samples compared to the \textit{links} dataset.